Message From Our Board Chair

 Annual Reports

-On behalf of the entire Board, I would like to thank Technical Safety BC’s employees, executive leadership, our clients and partners for their continued hard work and commitment to strengthening the safety system.
+On behalf of the entire Board, I thank Technical Safety BC’s employees, executive leadership, clients, and partners for their continued hard work and commitment to the safety system.

 George Abbott